syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 Scheme : `g:<group-name>/<project-ID>`

+!!
+By default every OpenStack project has one group which contains all users with access to the project.
+Users currently are not able to see their group memberships.
+Please get into contact with our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md) if you need a list of your projects group names.

 example :

 * 1) Allow one group to have full control and a second group to only read access